BenGeorgie55/BLE-Scanner/README.md

 It can observe BLE radio characteristics and report when those characteristics resemble known or suspected device profiles.

 This project detects radio characteristics, not people.
 Its purpose is privacy awareness, not surveillance.

-No detector can establish whether a nearby camera or microphone is currently recording.
+It cannot tell if a camera or microphone is currently recording.
 Treat alerts as information requiring context, not proof of wrongdoing.